stianfro/blog/content/en/posts/registry-mirror-1.md

 title = 'How to set up a simple registry mirror in Kubernetes'
 +++

-For the longest time I held of on setting up a container registry mirror because I assumed I would have to set up a potentially maintenance heavy solution like Harbor, Zot or Quay, that also have way more features than I actually need in this specific usecase.
+For the longest time I held off on setting up a container registry mirror because I assumed I would have to set up a potentially maintenance heavy solution like [Harbor](https://goharbor.io), [Zot](https://zotregistry.dev) or [Quay](https://quay.io), that also have way more features than I actually need in this specific usecase.

 If all you need is a mirror however, it is actually really simple to set up a bare minimum low-maintenance registry